ObserveRTC/schemas/npm-lib/README.md

 trackId | The id of the track
-peerConnectionId |  The unique generated identifier of the peer connection the inbound audio track belongs to remoteClientId | The remote clientId the source outbound track belongs to sfuSinkId | The id of the sink this track belongs to in the SFU packetsReceived | The total number of packets received on the corresponded synchronization source packetsLost | The total number of bytes received on the corresponded synchronization source
+peerConnectionId |  The unique generated identifier of the peer connection the inbound audio track belongs to remoteClientId | The remote clientId the source outbound track belongs to sfuStreamId | The id of the SFU stream this track is sinked from sfuSinkId | The id of the sink this track belongs to in the SFU packetsReceived | The total number of packets received on the corresponded synchronization source packetsLost | The total number of bytes received on the corresponded synchronization source